Persons using the Durham City Angling Club Brasside facility do so entirely at their own risk.

 Ø Please use the official D.C.A.C. access gate and car park.
 D.C.A.C. accept no responsibility for any loss or injury suffered by any Member, or guest of a member

-Ø Night Fishing allowed ONLY on the Specimen East and West water.(see Rule: 13. re: Juniors/West water
+Ø Night Fishing, when allowed, ONLY on the East and West water.(see Rule: 13. re: Juniors/West water

 Ø Under no circumstances should the gate combination number be given to non members.
 Please ensure the gate is l locked at all times and that the combination number is scrambled.